jabrown93/homebridge-onkyo/README.md

 # Description

 This is an enhanced fork from the original/unmaintained homebridge-onkyo-avr plugin written by gw-wiscon.
-Existing users of my original fork or gw-wiscon's be sure to update the "platform" config to "Onkyo".
+Existing users of my original fork or gw-wiscon's be sure to update the "platform" config to "OnkyoReceiverPlatform".

 # Changelog